Exodromy

-\begin{qst*} We may ask whether one can recover an absolute scheme $X$ from the profinite stratified space at a finite stage.
-That is, is there a finite constructible stratification $\fromto{X}{P}$ such that for any absolute scheme $Y$, the map
+\begin{qst*} We may ask whether one can recover an absolute scheme $ X $ from the profinite stratified space at a finite stage.
+That is, is there a finite constructible stratification $\fromto{X^{\zar}}{P}$ such that for any absolute scheme $Y$, the map

 is a bijection?
-(One might expect that it suffices to choose stratification in which the strata in $X$ are strongly hyperbolic Artin neighbourhoods; at this point, we do not know.) \end{qst*}
+Here $ \Gal(X/P) $ denotes the profinite stratified shape of $ X_{\et} $ with respect to the stratification $\fromto{X^{\zar}}{P}$.
+One might expect that it suffices to choose stratification in which the strata in $ X $ are strongly hyperbolic Artin neighborhoods \cite[Exposé XI, §§2 \& 3]{MR50:7132}; at this point, we do not know. \end{qst*}